htcondor/htcondor/docs/version-history/development-release-series-91.rst

   emulation with this fix.
   :jira:`761`

+- Fixed several unlikely bugs when parsing the time strings in classads :jira:`814`

 - Fixed a bug when computing the identity of a job's X.509 credential that isn't a proxy.
   :jira:`800`